 Start by cutting the tomatoes in half (or quarters if they're too big).
 I think cutting them in half across their equator makes for a prettier presentation.
 Unless of course you have pear shaped tomatoes - cut them in half from stem to tip to maintain that lovely pear shape.

 Let's start building this salad.
 In a large bowl, add the beans that have been rinse and drained.
 If you can't find cannellini beans, you can use other white beans like great northern or navy beans.
-You could use beans that you've cooked from dry too.

 Now time to add fresh chopped basil - the best herb on earth.
 I could eat basil every day.
 I love it.